Sport. Health. Nutrition. Gym. For style

 Hemorrhagic

-It can be in the form of a hemorrhage from a rupture of an artery of various localization.
+It may be in the form of hemorrhage from a rupture of an artery of various locations.
 Depending on this, it is found in the following varieties:

 • subarachnoid (subarachnoid space);

-• ventricular (in the ventricles of the brain);
+• ventricular (into the ventricles of the brain);

 • mixed (affects 2 or more structures).